Easy Grilled Greek Zucchini

 - Then turn zucchini so the green skin side is down and cook 3-4 minutes more, or until it's done to the desired tenderness when you pierce it with a fork.

-- Arrange grilled zucchini on a serving platter and sprinkle with Feta Cheese, and enjoy!
+- Arrange the Greek Zucchini on a serving platter, sprinkle with Feta Cheese, and enjoy!

 Notes